sciccolella/reSASC/README.md

 Output
 ---------
-SASC has three different output formats that can be toggled with different arguments.
+reSASC has three different output formats that can be toggled with different arguments.

 **Mutational Tree**

-This is the standard output; SASC will generate a mutational tree in DOT format with no cells attached as leaves of the tree.
+This is the standard output; reSASC will generate a mutational tree in DOT format with no cells attached as leaves of the tree.
 An example of this output is shown in [MGH36 mutational tree](examples/MGH36_scs_mlt_mutations_only.gv).

 **Mutational Tree with cells as leaves**

-By toggling option `-l` SASC will instead output a mutational tree in DOT format with cells attached as leaves of the tree.
+By toggling option `-l` reSASC will instead output a mutational tree in DOT format with cells attached as leaves of the tree.
 An example can be found at [MGH36 mutational tree with cells](examples/MGH36_scs_mlt.gv).

 **Expected Matrix**